 Marketing your learning content or services to the workforce comes with an edge: the workforce is essentially paid to use it.
 Audiences for eLearning content can be effectively corralled.
 Whether it’s a gentle prod from the HR department or a sugar-coated compliance condition in the job spec, your average audience for eLearning can be coaxed towards engagement.
 Marketing your content or services to potential customers and prospects via the company website never comes with this advantage.

 From the boardroom to the course designers, coders and developers that actually make eLearning, learning professionals understand the importance of compelling interactive content.
-But they can be less at home with the marketing essentials that underpin a good website.
-In the L&D business, company websites with great SEO, slick user flows and a super clear sense of purpose seem to be pretty rare.
+But they can be less at home with the marketing essentials that underpin a good marketing website.
+In the L&D business, company websites with great SEO, slick lead magnets and super clear messaging that evokes a real sense of purpose seem to be pretty rare.

 Staying the course is tricky